 The Anatomy Learning Centre (ALC) is a highly specialised anatomy laboratory and is licensed under The Human Tissue Act 2004 and regulated by the Human Tissue Authority.

-The ALC is located at Canterbury Christ Church University's main campus and is part of the university’s new science, technology, engineering, health and medicine building, the Verena Holmes Building, which was opened in 2021.
+The ALC is located at Canterbury Christ Church University's main campus and is part of the University’s science, technology, engineering, health and medicine building, Verena Holmes.

 Take a look around some of our anatomy labs with these 360 degree virtual tours.